wp-plugins/ik-facebook/readme.txt

 1. Upload the contents of `/ik-facebook/` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Place `[ik_fb_feed]` in the body of a post, or use the Appearance section to add the IK Facebook Widget to your Widgets area.
+3. Visit this address for information on how to configure the plugin: https://illuminatikarate.com/ik-facebook-plugin/#instructions
-4. For information on how to configure the plugin, see here: https://illuminatikarate.com/ik-facebook-plugin/#instructions
+4. Once configured, place `[ik_fb_feed]` in the body of a post, or use the Appearance section to add the IK Facebook Widget to your Widgets area.

 == Frequently Asked Questions ==